borisruf/api_emissions_tracker/README.md

 emissions: 0.26814 g CO2e
 ```

-For simulation purposes you can also uses the Python library [MockAI](https://github.com/borisruf/mockai/) to mimic the API requests for demonstration purposes.
+For demonstration purposes you can also uses the Python library [MockAI](https://github.com/borisruf/mockai/) which mimics the API requests.
 Simply replace the following lines:

 ```python
 from mockai import MockAzureOpenAI